-The evaluators confirmed test results from the previous certification procedure BSI-DSZ-CC-0266-2005 where they could repeat the tests of the developer either using the library of programs and tools delivered to the evaluator or at the developers site and where they performed independent tests to supplement, augment and to verify the tests performed by the developer by sampling.
+The evaluators confirmed specific test results from the previous certification procedures BSI-DSZ-CC-0266-2005 and BSI-DSZ-CC-0322-2005 where they could repeat the tests of the developer either using the library of programs and tools delivered to the evaluator or at the developers site and where they performed independent tests to supplement, augment and to verify the tests performed by the developer by sampling.
 Besides repeating exactly the developers tests, test parameters were varied and additional analysis was done.
 Security features of the TOE realised by specific design and layout measures were checked by the evaluators during layout inspections at that time.

-For this re-evaluation, the developer provided test evidence for chips from the production site Dresden.
+For this evaluation, the developer provided test evidence for chips from the production site Dresden.
 The test results confirm the correct implementation of the TOE Security Functions.

-The evaluators supplied evidence that the actual version of the TOE SLE66CX642P/m1485b16 with RSA 2048 with production line indicator "2" (Dresden) provides the Security Functions as specified.
+The evaluators supplied evidence that the actual version of the TOE with production line indicator "2" (Dresden) provides the Security Functions as specified.

-For this re-evaluation the evaluators re-assessed the penetration testing and confirmed the results from the previous certification procedure BSI-DSZ-CC-0266-2005 where they took all Security Functions into consideration.
-Intensive penetration testing was performed at that time to consider the physical tampering of the TOE using highly sophisticated equipment and expertised know how.
+For this re-evaluation the evaluators re-assessed the penetration testing and confirmed the results from the previous certification procedure BSI-DSZ-CC-0266-2005 and BSI-DSZ-CC-0322-2005 where they took all Security Functions into consideration.
+Intensive penetration testing was performed at that time to consider the physical tampering of the TOE using highly sophisticated equipment and expertised know-how.
+Specific additional penetration attacks were performed in the course of this evaluation.

-8. Evaluated Configuration
+8 Evaluated Configuration

-The TOE is identified by the version Infineon Smart Card IC (Security Controller) SLE66CX642P/m1485b16 with RSA 2048 V1.30 and specific IC Dedicated Software with production line indicator "2" (Dresden).
+The TOE is identified by the version Infineon Smart Card IC (Security Controller) SLE66C168PE/m1530-a25, SLE66C84PE/m1538-a25, SLE66C44PE/m1539-a25 and SLE66C24PE/m1563-a25 with specific IC

+Dedicated Software with production line indicator "2" (Dresden).
 The TOE has only one fixed evaluated configuration at the time of delivery.